 Set the sight to the bottom setting, which should be 6/3 for detachable sights.
 Looking down from above, you’ll find a witness hole with a screw at the bottom.

-Insert a 1/16 Allen key and loosen the screw.
+To slip the drum, insert a 1/16 Allen key and loosen the screw.

-Don’t remove it.
+Do Not remove it.

 Loosen it enough that you can rotate the knurled bottom part of the drum.
 Done correctly, you can rotate this piece individually from the numbered portion.

 While keeping the Allen key and the top half of the drum in place, rotate the bottom half clockwise for eight clicks.
 If using the A2 8/3 drum, only go four clicks.
 Once the drum is slipped, retighten the set screw.

 You can now turn the rear drum eight clicks below the official bottom setting of the 6/3 sight.

 Turning two clicks back up, so it’s 6/3 minus six, is the new 100-meter setting.
 Two more clicks up, 6/3 minus four, is 50 meters.
 The 25-meter zero remains at the 6/3 marking.

 Now you have settings for 100 and 50/200 meters.
 The markings on the drum for 300, 400, 500, and 600 meters remain accurate.